firaollemu/orderbook/README.md

-# C++ limit order book simulator with ML-Driven Market Making
+# C++ limit order book simulator with ML-Driven Market Making (used LLM for trivial and redundant tasks)

-# Built with the help of LLM
+# Goal: understand quantitative development and market making.

 # To build:
 ```bash